 How does Cleerline fiber compare to traditional fiber?

-Cleerline SSF™ fibers meet or exceend the standard performance requirements of traditional fiber types within their specific categories.
+Cleerline SSF™ fibers meet or exceed the standard performance requirements of traditional fiber types within their specific categories.
 In almost all cases, Cleerline fiber not only meets but exceeds these specifications, some exponentially—bend strength and durability being just a few examples.

 What is the difference between distribution cable construction and Micro Distribution cable construction?

 Micro Distribution cable does not utilize a 900 µm tight buffer within the construction.